Who are we?

 David also lectures on the post-graduate courses offered by Spain's leading media (El Mundo and El Pais), as well as in numerous workshops and conferences related to civic technology and data journalism.
 Before founding Civio, David co-organized the largest open data hackathon in Spain, Desafio Abredatos, launched the pro-transparency initiative #adoptaundiputado and collaborated with investigative journalists on the extraction and analysis of public data (Looting the Seas, ICIJ).
 He has also worked with Access Info Europe and mySociety in the development of the European web portal AsktheEU.org.

 Graduate of Journalism from the Universitat Autònoma de Barcelona.
-She came to Civio after eight years in the editorial department of El Mundo in Barcelona (2004-2012).
-Eva Belmonte designs, develops, and monitors all of Civio's investigations.
+She arrived to Civio after eight years in the newsroom of El Mundo in Barcelona (2004-2012).
+Eva Belmonte designs, leads, and monitors all of Civio's journalistic investigations.

-An expert in the analysis and treatment of public information, she is author of the project El BOE nuestro de cada dia, in which she synthesises, on a daily basis, the Official State Gazette, informing us about how the decisions made therein affect us; she has published the book Españopoly (Ariel, 2015) in which she describes and documents how Spain's power structures function.
+An expert in the analysis and treatment of public information, specially public policies and procurement, she is the author of El BOE nuestro de cada dia, where she synthesises, on a daily basis, the Spanish Official State Gazette, informing citizens about how the decisions made therein affect them; she has published the book Españopoly (Ariel, 2015) in which she describes and documents how Spain's power structures function.
+Based on Civio's investigations, she designs and implements the foundation's advocacy on lobbying, access to information and accountability.
 She is also Professor of Investigative Journalism and Data on various official Masters.
 She loves Westerns.

 Holding a degree in Journalism from the University San Pablo CEU, Master in International Relations and specialized in Communications, Javier is responsible for the development and implementation of the organization's communications strategy.
 He has worked as a corporate communications technician for the Zed Group and as a journalist at the Spanish Economic and Trade Office in Düsseldorf (Germany), Turespaña and the State Society for Innovation Management and Tourism Technologies.
 His career in journalism began at the Diario de León in 2001.

-Eduardo is a back-end developer and is responsible for the interior architecture of Civio's projects.
+Eduardo is a back-end developer and collaborates on the architecture of Civio’s projects.
 Throughout his career he has worked in roles such as programmer, software architect, technical leader and consultant at companies such as Indra, Geabone (co-founder), Phidelium (partner), Tagloo and Altiora.
 Eduardo has been a visiting lecturer at the Universitat Politècnica de València and research assistant at the Universitat Jaume I.

 Collaborator on España en llamas